A healthy lifestyle doesn't mean giving up your grandma's bourbon caramel crunch cake

 Still want to know more about me?

 1) I make wine as a hobby.
-My husband and I have two closets in our house full of bottles of wine.
+I have two closets in my house full of bottles of wine.
 When I say you won’t have to give up chocolate or wine to live a healthy lifestyle, I mean it.

 2) I got my undergrad degree in Building Construction and my Masters in Real Estate, focusing on real estate development.
 I love historic houses and old buildings and bringing new life to them instead of tearing them down.

 3) I talk through movies and TV.
 Yeah yeah I know, boo all you want!
 But it adds an extra layer of spice that didn’t exist before.
 When my husband and I watch HGTV, I (apparently) give hilarious commentary and rip into people’s design aesthetics.
 Shiplap belongs on a boat in the Mediterranean Sea, not on your living room walls.
 Damn you, Joanna Gaines!

 4) I volunteer at cat shelters, and have for years.
 Fun story, when I was little I used to dress our farm cats up in bonnets and carry them behind me in my little red wagon and push them on the swings.
 And they let me.
 I have yet to meet a cat that didn’t warm up to me.